percona/pmm-doc/docs/using/dbaas.md

 1. Find the row with the operator you want to update.

-2. Click the *Update* button in front if the operator.
+2. Click the *Update* button in front of the operator.

 3. Confirm the action by clicking *Update*, or abandon by clicking *Cancel*.